saurfang/meeteth/README.md

 Reservation.sol - ERC721/ERC809 token represents an ephemeral access to a specific Calendar token.

+**No audit has been performed on these contracts.
+Use of this code in production is strongly discouraged.**

 ## Routes

 - /meet/:id - schedule a reservation on token with `:id` id